milan220284/blog_bsgs/blog.md

 Written by: Milan Pavlović, LogN

-This is another blog about topics that we in LogN team meet while doing research in area of Zero Knowladge.
+This is another blog about topics that we at LogN team meet while doing research in area of Zero Knowladge.
 Point of interest in this blog is Baby step - Giant step algorithm.

 * Intro: Elliptic curves and DLP
 * Algorithm